kubauth/kubauth/instructions.md

 This with a test client, with the following command: kc ui --pkce The source code of the kc command is at the following location: /Users/sa/dev/d1/git/kc May be the error is in the client

+Write the README.md file for this OIDC server product.
+Main source of information for configuration and usage are the values.yaml file of the helm chart, and the kubernetes API.
+You can also mention https://github.com/kubauth/kc for testing and generate hash for user's password and oidcclient secrets.

+Modify the README.md: there is no helm chart repository.
+The helm chart is provided as OCI image: quay.io/kubauth/charts/kubauth:0.1.1-snapshot